shopware/docs/guides/plugins/plugins/framework/data-handling/writing-data.md

 This minimal example is just filling in the product's mandatory fields: The `name`, the `productNumber`, the `stock`, the `taxId` and the `price`.
 So the first three fields are just plain values, easy as that.

 The `taxId` though represents the ID of the associated `tax`.
 Since we want to assign an existing tax here, we've created a new method called `getTaxId` to actually read the ID that we need.
-For this purpose, you need to understand how to read data from Shopware, so have a look at our guide about [reading data](reading-data.md).
+For this purpose, you need to understand how to read data from Shopware, so have a look at our guide about [Reading data](reading-data.md).
 We're calling `searchIds` on the `taxRepository` to only get IDs, since we don't need the full tax data here.
 Since we only need the first ID with the given tax rate here, we're just grabbing the first ID by using the `firstId` method on the collection.
 And there we go, we got a tax ID to fill into the mandatory field `taxId`.

 A further explanation on how to write new associated data, instead of using existing entities, is also provided in the section [Assigning associated data](writing-data.md#assigning-associated-data).

-Now let's go on to the last field, the `price`.
+Now, let's go on to the last field, the `price`.
 The price is saved to the product entity via a `JsonField`, so it's saved in the JSON format in the database.
 A product can have multiple prices, thus we're providing an array of arrays again here.
 For this example we'll still just write a single price.
 The structure for the JSON can be found in the [getConstraints method of the PriceFieldSerializer](https://github.com/shopware/platform/blob/v6.3.4.0/src/Core/Framework/DataAbstractionLayer/FieldSerializer/PriceFieldSerializer.php#L112-L141).
 Basically you need to provide a currency ID, for which we'll just use the shop's default currency, a gross and a net price and a boolean value of whether or not the gross and the net price are linked.
 If `linked` is set to `true`, changes to the gross price will also affect the net price, using the product's tax.

 And that's it, this will write and create your first entity, a product.
 Of course there are way more fields you could have filled here for the product.
-All of them can be found in the [product definition](https://github.com/shopware/platform/blob/trunk/src/Core/Content/Product/ProductDefinition.php).
+All of them can be found in the [Product definition](https://github.com/shopware/platform/blob/trunk/src/Core/Content/Product/ProductDefinition.php).

 #### Creating data with a given ID